lexibank/tlopo/out/vol3/chapter11.md

 <tr>
 <td>SES</td><td>Kwara’ae</td><td><i>(ʔai)lali</i></td>
 <td>
-'<span>Tahitian chestnut, Inocarpusfagifer</span>' (<span>lit. 'kidney tree'</span>)</td>
+'<span>Tahitian chestnut, Inocarpus fagifer</span>' (<span>lit. 'kidney tree'</span>)</td>
 </tr>
 </table>

-[Kwa'ioloa and Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001):119) note that Kwara'ae !ali is also used for 'kidney'.
-How- ever, the semantic extension is from 'nut' to 'kidney', not vice versa, as the use of 'nut' words for kidneys is quite common, e.g. Arosi kora i mabʷe 'kidneys' (lit. 'fruit of Tahitian chestnut' ), Niueanfua-iji 'kidney' (lit. 'fruit of Tahitian chestnut' ).
+[Kwa'ioloa and Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001):119) note that Kwara'ae lali is also used for 'kidney'.
+However, the semantic extension is from 'nut' to 'kidney', not vice versa, as the use of 'nut' words for kidneys is quite common, e.g. Arosi kora i mabʷe 'kidneys' (lit. 'fruit of Tahitian chestnut' ), Niueanfua-iji 'kidney' (lit. 'fruit of Tahitian chestnut').

 <a id="s-2-2"></a>